danieltj27/BBCode-Icons/README.md

 # BBCode Icons

-Adds a custom icon to your custom BBCodes on your board.
+Add a Font Awesome icon to your custom BBCode buttons.

 ## Features